Historical and Literary Influences on the Genre

 Ran his own agency, called his hard-boiled ops Merry Men.
 Didn’t get along with the local cops.

 An early childhood hero–thanks to the historically dubious but child-friendly NBC television series where the frontiersman was portrayed by Fess Parker–who may have whetted my appetite for manly heroics, and whose 1776 rescue of his kidnapped daughter–the original wandering daughter job–left a deep ding in American mythology and culture, including the Shamus game.

 Literary debut: “The Murders in the Rue Morgue” (April 1841, Graham’s Lady’s and Gentleman’s Magazine)

 The Big Daddy of them all.
 Created before the word “detective” had even been coined, Poe pretty much laid the groundwork for all fictional detectives to follow in the Dupin stories, establishing most of the common elements of detective fiction.
 “The Murders in the Rue Morgue” is widely considered the first detective fiction story.
 Literary buffs should note that Dupin and Cooper’s Hawkeye made their literary debuts the same year.

 Literary debut: The Last of the Mohicans (1841)

 The first “wandering daughter” job?
-Apparently inspired by the real life story of frontiersman Daniel Boone and his search for his daughter, taken by hostile Native Americans.
+Apparently inspired by the real life story of frontiersman Daniel Boone and the 1776 search for his daughter, taken by hostile Native Americans.